Goitrogenous foods & Cruciferous vegetables- will they help your hyperthyroidism?

-These substances are called isoflavones and isothiocyanates and they actually appear to reduce thyroid function by blocking the thyroid peroxidase hormone, and actually naturally reducing the thyroid hormone overproduction.
+Goitrogens are foods that act very much like the most popular anti-thyroid medication (PTU or Methimazole let’s say).
+They have two major substances that appear to affect the thyroid function.
+These substances are called isoflavones and isothiocyanates and apparently, they reduce thyroid function by blocking the thyroid peroxidase hormone, thus, naturally decrease the thyroid hormone overproduction.

 - Brussel sprouts